IoT solves business problems, not technology problems

 IoT will change the world, but slowly

-Our bottom-line view is that IoT will change the world, but only once it’s been tried and tested – it is not going to happen overnight.
+Our bottom-line view is that IoT will change the world, but only once it’s been tried and tested – it is not going to happen overnight – however the pace of change is speeding up and will only continue to do so as it becomes more commonplace.
 That might be a surprising thing for an IoT company to say given the hype that often surrounds the topic, but let’s explore why we see it this way…

 If someone on a production line can see a problem and fix it by pressing a button on the console, the case for investing huge amounts of money in a remote-access equivalent typically doesn’t stack up.
 However, when you’re using that same cloud-based technology to improve the efficiency or productivity of the manufacturing line a substantial business case can be made.
 The second option is harder to achieve and takes longer to implement, but it makes for a very compelling opportunity.